Out of scope of practice or just politics Part 3

 Below I included the references to this article.

 Smith, L.L., Keating, M.N., Holbert, D., Spratt, D.S., McCammon, M.R., Smith, S.S., Israel, R.G.: The Effect of Athletic Massage of Delayed Onset Muscle Soreness.
 Creatine Kinase and Neutrophil Count: Preliminary report.
 J. Orthp.
 Sports Phys.
 Ther., 19(2): 93-99, 1994.

-Lucky for “Sports Recovery and Performance Enhancement” all there references to this work were by the Western Experts.
+Luckily for “Sports Recovery and Performance Enhancement” all the references to this work were by the Western Experts.